gradle/gradle/subprojects/docs/src/docs/release/notes.md

         }
     }

-The DSL for defining C++ source sets has changed, with the 'cpp' extension being removed.
+The DSL for defining C++ source sets has changed, with the `cpp` extension being removed.
 This change makes the C++ plugin DSL consistent with the new Gradle DSL for multiple source sets.

 <table>